- Retina Research Foundation

 This project is built on Dr. Chen’s experience with the Grk1 gene5 and the not fully understood rhodopsin kinase (GRK1) it encodes to systematically investigate thirteen disease-causing missense mutations found in this gene with the hope to gain insights on its activation mechanism, as well as settling a long-standing mystery concerning the mechanism of reproducibility of rod’s single photon response (SPR).

-To figure out how the V380D missense mutation in human Grk1 gene causes the Oguchi disease.
-Contrary to contemporary thoughts, the V380D mutation confers low GRK1 enzyme level due speculatively to mutant protein instability when modeled in laboratory mice.
-Studying this and 11 other known disease-causing missense mutations thus bear great potential to unravel novel Oguchi disease mechanisms, as well as GRK1’s roles in photoreceptor survival and the unsolved remarkable reproducibility of rod’s single photon responses.
+The purpose of this project is to figure out how the V380D missense mutation in human Grk1 gene causes the Oguchi disease.
+Contrary to contemporary thoughts, and when modeled in mice, the V380D mutation causes low GRK1 enzyme level and reduced mRNA quantity.
+Studying this and 11 other known disease-causing missense mutations can unravel novel Oguchi disease mechanisms, as well as GRK1’s roles in photoreceptor survival and the still-enigmatic reproducibility of rod’s single photon responses.

 Specific Aims: